faccus/network_butcher/README.md

 - CMake version 3.21 (or higher)
 - g++ version 8 (or higher)

-The remaining libraries (except Doxygen) can be automatically downloaded and (statically) linked by CMake (currently, I have tested it only for Ubuntu systems).
+The remaining libraries (except Doxygen) can be automatically downloaded and (statically) linked by CMake.
 They may be installed manually:

 - [Protobuf v3.17.3](https://github.com/protocolbuffers/protobuf/releases/tag/v3.17.3) (Required)